leonlevitate/CV-Resume/README.md

 **EDISON INVESTMENT RESEARCH** (Jun 2015 to Jan 2017)
 **Client Services Manager**

-- Rolled out a new Client Service operation through strategic planning, process design and staff engagement.
+- Launched a new Client Service operation through strategic planning, process design and internal engagement.
 - Recruited and developed a team of 4 Client Service Executives, delivering client management activities for over 450 clients, across multiple sectors.
-- Ownership of the InvestorTrack® product – Campaign management & training clients how to analyse and interpret online readership reports.
+- Ownership of the digital InvestorTrack® product – Campaign management & training clients how to analyse and interpret online readership reports.
   Delivery of EdisonTV campaigns – Worked with analysts and clients to produce digital executive interviews to communicate and market the client’s investment story.

 ---